onedata/onedata-documentation/docs/user-guide/cdmi.md

 }
 ```

 ### Advanced operations

 Onedata implements a certain subset of CDMI specification and not all available
 operations are covered in this guide.
-You may use the capability discovery
-endpoints (examples below) to find out which operations are supported.
+You can use the capability discovery endpoints to find out which

-Refer to the [CDMI specification](http://www.snia.org/cdmi) for information on how
-to use other supported operations and parameters.
+operations are supported.
+The following examples demonstrate how to retrieve the supported capabilities.

 ### Get supported capabilities

+To retrieve the supported capabilities of the system, you can send a GET request to the `cdmi_capabilities`
+endpoint as follows:
 ```bash
 curl -X GET "${ENDPOINT}/cdmi_capabilities/" -H "${CDMI_VSN_HEADER}"
 ```

+The response will contain information about the supported entities and their capabilities.
+For example:
 ```json
 {
   "objectType": "application/cdmi-capability",